Cat-Lady/Animated-ships/README.md

 - Unlike upstream, new ship sprites from Endless Sky 0.9.10+ are no longer replaced by animated version of old ones.

+- All ships have a matching high-DPI version, generated from the source material via on-GPU upscale through neural network, trained specifically on "Endless Sky" ship sprites.

+- Most animations were tweaked by hand, to get rid of minor glitches (like objects clipping through objects).

 ![Cruiser Image](/../images/cruiser.gif?raw=true "Cruiser Image")